“What I love about the field of space is the concept of pushing boundaries and technologies.”

 Since then, STEAMLabs has continued to gather momentum, with Andy as lead instructor and Marianne helping to develop the organization largely behind the scenes.
-(While STEAMLabs forged ahead, Marianne continued work on her PhD, and served as a Western science outreach specialist until 2013.
+(While STEAMLabs forged ahead, she continued work on her PhD, and served as a Western science outreach specialist until 2013.
 She also spent six weeks in 2012-2013 as one of only three Canadians to ever participate in the prestigious Antarctic Search for Meteorites (ANSMET) program.
 And, in early 2014, she gave birth to one of Canada’s youngest tinkerers-to-be—her son, Rory Forest.)

 Marianne and Andy’s combined efforts recently resulted in the biggest move yet for their organization: STEAMLabs relocated to the ground floor of the Centre for Social Innovation in downtown Toronto.

 “It’s a whole building full of co-working spaces for organizations, non-profits and social entrepreneurs that are doing good for the world,” says Marianne.